Christian Methodist Episcopal Church: Organization

-Religious beliefs
+Doctrine

 The foundational doctrines of the Christian Methodist Episcopal Church are found in what is commonly referred to in Wesleyan Methodism as The Articles of Religion.
 The Articles of Religion were derived from the Church of England and abridged by John Wesley, Founder of Methodism, for Methodists in America in 1784.

 Hymnal and responsive readings

 Sunday worship services in the CME denomination commonly include a Responsive Reading from scripture.
 A leader reads a line of scripture and the congregation reads a response.
 Bible passages are not arranged by topic; responsive readings are.
 Often, a single responsive reading consists of excerpts from several Bible passages.

 The CME Responsive Readings are published in The Hymnal of the Christian Methodist Episcopal Church.
 Items 1–545 are songs, and items 546–604 are Responsive Readings.
 The official Responsive Readings are from the King James Version of the Bible.

 CME connectional emblem

 The official logo or symbol of the Christian Methodist Episcopal Church was originally authorized by Bishop B. Julian Smith for the Centennial General Conference held in Memphis, 1970.
 It was officially adopted by the General Conference in 1974 as the denomination's connectional marker.

 Designed by Will E. Chambers, the logo shows the place of the Christian Methodist Episcopal Church in the rapidly changing urbanized society and its relation to God's people.
 The logo is composed of: